DraftBot-A-Discord-Adventure/DraftBot/README.md

 ### Compile the docker image

-We have a docker hub account so you may not need to compile the image yourself!
+We have a docker hub account, so you may not need to compile the image yourself!
 You can find it there: https://hub.docker.com/u/draftbot.
 If you really want to compile it yourself, follow the next step.

 In the project folder (previously downloaded with git), run: